go101/immutable-value-proposal/README.md

 Similarly, some value hosted at a specified memory address may represent as fixed or normal, depending on different scenarios.
 This means a final value may be not a true immutable value.

-If a final value isn't referenced by any normal value, then there are no (safe) ways to modifiy it, so the final value is a true immutable value.
+If a value neven represents as a variable in any scenario, then there are no (safe) ways to modifiy it, so the value is a true immutable value.
 For example,
 1. A declared final is guaranteed not to be referenced by any normal value.
    So it is a true immutable value.